 |One shot Cyrus; one stabbed Bernardo|

 I mention all this to posit gratitude for parents born, dead, even indifferent, because if you're not a split personality coke whore schizo at your soul death's door it's not for your lack of trying.
 They may have done dumb things, or ignored you or fought or burdened you with their problems, but if your primal scene crypto-Elektra complexes were grown out of, relegated to the subconscious basement of childhood--then you're lucky, because so much work and energy and care has to go right for you to come out normal --at least six or seven years of solid attention, the right brand of attention, and then the ability to lessen that attention and--if necessary--to boot you out the nest, hoping you fly and not crash to the forest floor.
-Consider the case of Audrey--a brunette maneater just beginning to stretch her claws, frustrated but safe to do so within the confines of her spacious hotel house--and her father Ben Horne, reprobate but no molester (he'd certainly not go through with it at One-Eyed Jacks if he knew it was his daughter behind the mask, no matter how lovely her long lithe legs)--and Laura and Leland Palmer, each with an ineffectual in-denial wife, split personalities begetting repressed memories recalled as dreams (ala ROSEMARY'S BABY or EYES WIDE SHUT) but one has a dad positing himself as all good and pure and the other is an unrepentant hedonistic capitalist, but which is the better man?
+Consider the case of Audrey--a brunette maneater just beginning to stretch her claws, frustrated but safe to do so within the confines of her spacious hotel house--and her father Ben Horne, reprobate but no molester (he'd certainly not go through with it at One-Eyed Jacks once the mask came off)--and Leland Palmer.
+One man is a dad positing himself as all good and pure and the other is an unrepentant hedonistic capitalist, but which is the better man?
+It is of course the non-molester, Ben Horne.

 And as for the series itself, Season two especially warns us of the danger of moving too far afield from primal scene anxieties and the other subconscious elements (the misconstruing of what constitutes sex, the mysteries of one's own conception and inheritance of one's father's features) and instead reflecting already reflected signifiers, the sort found in nearly every small town soap drama--food critics, conspiracy, jailbird husband stalkers, cross-eyed imbecile cops, every male wearing the same terrible curly haired black toupee, amnesia, hospital pillow snuffing, femme fatales seducing cross-eyed pretty boys into offing their husbands, shady gambling dens and brothels, disguises, seductions, identical cousins investigating a murder from a different town, beauty contests and other lame attempts to become--not what initially already won America's heart and captured its imagination--but everything it thinks you already are, and there's a huge difference.